ember-learn/guides-source/guides/release/upgrading/editions.md

 With tracked properties this is _not_ possible, since each property must be instrumented ahead of time, and decorators can only be applied in classes.
-In general, the recommendation here to convert usages of POJOs to native classes wherever possible:
+In general, the recommendation here is to convert usages of POJOs to native classes wherever possible:

 ```js